chijason99/Xiangqi-Core/README.md

 ## Release Notes

-Version 2.0.0
+Version 1.2.0

 Features:
 - Rename the APIs in `XiangqiBuilder` class to prefix with `With`.
-- Rename the `Build` Method in `XiangqiBuilder` class to `BuildAsync` and make it asynchronous.
-- Rename the `Move` Method in `XiangqiGame` class to `MakeMoveAsync` and make it asynchronous to improve performance.
+- Improve the performance of the process for checking for checkmates.
 - Add the `WithDpxqGameRecord` method to import a game from dpxq.com.
 (Beta)
-- Add the `ExportGameAsPgnFileAsync` method to export the game as a PGN file.
+- Add the `ExportGameAsPgnFile` method to export the game as a PGN file.
+- `ExportMoveHistory` can now accept the MoveNotationType parameter to export the move history in the specified notation.
+Currently it only supports the transaltion of Chinese/English to UCCI notation.
+The other translation would be added in the future.
+- The `MakeMove` method now can also accepts Simplified Chinese notation.

 Bug Fixes:
-- Fix the issue where the MakeMoveAsync method does not handle the edge case that, in some notations, there are two pieces of the same type on the same column and the notation does not mark which piece is moving, as only one of them would be able to perform the move validly.
+- Fix the issue where the MakeMove method does not handle the edge case that, in some notations, there are two pieces of the same type on the same column and the notation does not mark which piece is moving, as only one of them would be able to perform the move validly.

 ## Contributing